cfultz/cfultz/README.md

 - 👋 Hi, I’m @cfultz.
-I work for the National Radio Astronomy Observatory in Charlottesville, VA as a Linux Systems Adminsistrator III.
+I work for the University of Virginia in Charlottesville, VA as a Research Computing Engineer.
 - 👀 I’m interested in Linux, Gaming on Linux, Android, and Subarus.
 - 🌱 I’m currently learning Python and GDScript.
-- 💞️ I’m looking to collaborate on OpenHPC as I'm currently building a cluster at work.
 - 📫 How to reach me: caleb@fultz.dev and on <a rel="me" href="https://cfultz.com/@cfultz">Mastodon</a>

 <!---